 - Genital lesions

-The first symptoms of plaque psoriasis appear as red dots that can be very small.
-These eruptions slowly get larger, producing a silvery white surface scale that is shed easily.
-Patches spread over wide expanses of skin and can lead to intense itching, skin pain, dry or cracking skin, and swelling.
+The first symptoms of plaque psoriasis appear as very small red dots.
+These eruptions slowly get larger, producing a silvery white surface scale that sheds easily.
+The patches are typically spread over wide expanses of skin and are intensely itchy, painful, dry or cracking, and swollen.

-Thanks to ongoing research, there are many treatments for psoriasis available today.
-Treatments can reduce the symptoms of psoriasis, and some people see their skin completely clear.
+Thanks to ongoing research, there are many psoriasis treatments available today.
+Some people see their skin clear completely after their psoriasis treatment.

-Every treatment has benefits, drawbacks, and possible side effects, but our dermatologists at Comprehensive Dermatology Center of Pasadena specialize in the diagnosis and treatment of psoriasis and can help you find treatments that work for you and fit your lifestyle.
+Every psoriasis treatment has benefits, drawbacks, and possible side effects, but our dermatologists at Comprehensive Dermatology Center of Pasadena specialize in the diagnosis and treatment of psoriasis.
+We can help you find a psoriasis treatment that works for you and fits your lifestyle.

 Some topical or skin applied medications include: